IamSebastianDev/vay.js/readme.md

 ```
 > Note: setting the currentLanguage property will **NOT** cause a rerender.
 This has to be done manually.

 After the language is set using the setter, a custom event will be dispatched which can be used to request a rerender.
-The event's name is called 'setLanguage' and contains the current language code as payload under the *'event.details.newLanguage'* property.
+The event's name is called 'setLanguage' and contains the current language code as payload under the *'event.detail.newLanguage'* property.

 ```js
 /*